 For Drupal 7.x

 - view dblog report at Administration >> Reports >> Recent log messages (admin/reports/dblog).

 - configure the row limit for Database logging at Administration >> Configuration >> Development >> Logging and errors (admin/config/development/logging).

-On a shared hosting environment or on a machine that you are not actually the administrator of syslog should never be enabled.
+You should never enable syslog in a shared hosting environment, or on a machine for which you are not an administrator.
 The logs would go somewhere you can't see, and may annoy the real administrators who could turn you off.
 Almost all the time, it's best to use dblog Database logging (the default) instead.

 On a dedicated hosting (VPS or dedicated server) enabling Syslog logging will provide a performance boost, as not every log message will have to be written to the database.

 You can use Watchdog to debug your code directly to a log (instead of printing it to the page or using devel to print in a message), you can use

 watchdog().
 You can find more information about watchdog on api.drupal.org.

 Rebuild watchdog database table

 The watchdog table is created by the module's dblog.install file.
 If the watchdog table becomes corrupted and cannot be repaired with phpMyAdmin or MySQL's command line utilities you can easily recreate the watchdog table as follows: